Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Home and road insights

-- The Steelers are winless ATS (0-4) as 3.5-point underdogs or greater at home.

-- This year, Pittsburgh has gone over the total in three of eight games at home.
+- This season, in eight home games, Pittsburgh has hit the over three times.

-- This season in away games, Cleveland is 4-3 against the spread and 2-5 overall.
+- This year in away games, Cleveland is 4-3 against the spread and 2-5 overall.

-- Cleveland has hit the over in four of seven away games this year.
+- Cleveland has hit the over in four of seven road games this season.

 Powered by Data Skrive.